 I have never felt so much peace after a sincere and humble prayer.

-A week before the examination, I stopped caring if I’m gonna pass or fail.
+A week before the examination, I stopped caring if I was gonna pass or fail.
 I stopped worrying about whatever people will say.
 If I make it, great, and if I do not, this is just not mean for me.
-Always in my mind, God has better plans if I failed.
+Always in my mind, God has better plans if I fail.

-They say your doubt and nervousness are your main enemies whenever you are taking an exam.
+They say your doubt and nervousness are your main enemies when taking an exam.
 It triggers mentalblock.
-One way I avoided them is through prayers.
+One way I avoided them was through prayers.
 It worked.

-The day of examination came, and I just let things be.
-Here’s what on my mind minutes before the actual exam:
+The day of the examination came, and I just let things be.
+Here’s what was on my mind minutes before the actual exam:

 - Confidence: “For six months, I have studied tirelessly.
 I have learned everything that I need.
 I will pass this examination.”
 (I never thought of the topics that I did not finish studying)

 - “Superstition isn’t real.”
 (In the Philippines, it is funny how people think that a haircut will make you forget the things you’ve studied)